jakubkid/PathPlanningProject/README.md

    It is achieved by selecting the line with car furthest away and if all lines become blocked fastest line is selected.
 Line selection algorithm prefers right line when overtaking is not needed.
     * Speed is limited to speed limit or line speed proceeding car speed if overtaking is not possible
     * Line selection algorithm defines target speed and line and patch generation algorithm makes sure to limit acceleration and jerk in all axis to allowed values.
-    * Line selection algorithm makes sure target speed is approriate, it also asks Patch generation algorithm to do emergency braking when car in front is dangerously close.
+    * Line selection algorithm makes sure target speed is appropriate, it also asks Patch generation algorithm to do emergency braking when car in front is dangerously close.

 * Path generation
     * Patch generation takes input from